 The story begins from the outlook of the hatchbacks where Bravo and Pearl outperform Mehran without any competition.
 The two compact cars are stylish and present a modern-look as compared to the unconvincing old-school Mehran.
 The aluminum alloy rims of Bravo and Pearl are another better choice than the conventional steel wheels of Mehran.
 The rear of the hatchback, in the case of Bravo and Pearl, is equipped with elegant brake lamps including a spoiler with an additional stop lamp.

 While comparing Bravo and Pearl, both of them look almost identical, some might like one, and the rest would go for the other one.

 Interior & Features

 The most important aspect when we compare low-budget compact hatchbacks is the price tag.
 In higher-priced models, it might not be the point of concern for many buyers, but certainly, it matters with a low-budget target market.
 Suzuki had the luxury of setting their price on their own without any competitor, a few months ago.
-The company discontinued Mehran at a price tag of PKR 9.23 lacs whereas Bravo is being sold at PKR 9.25 lacs.
-Moreover, it is expected that the Pearl would be priced between Rs 8.5 lacs to 9 lacs.
+The company discontinued Mehran at a price tag of PKR 9.23 lacs whereas Bravo is being sold at PKR 985,000.
+Moreover, Pearl has been launched with a price tag of PKR 10,49,000.